What’s Your Body Type?

 Hint: View the images above.

-Several decades ago Dr. William Sheldon developed a concept to classify body types and he termed it somatotyping.
+Several decades ago, Dr. William Sheldon developed a concept to classify body types.
+The name he gave his method was somatotyping.

 According to the Oxford Dictionary, the word somato originates from the Greek words sōma and sōmat meaning “body;” hence the term somatotype.